 If staff have a mental health concern about a child that is also a safeguarding concern, immediate action should be taken, following this policy and referral to the designated safeguarding lead or a deputy.

-The Department for Education has published advice and guidance on 'Preventing and Tackling Bullying', and resources to support secondary school teachers to promote positive health, wellbeing and resilience among young people including its guidance 'Promoting children and young people's emotional health and wellbeing'.
+The Department for Education has published advice and guidance on 'Preventing and Tackling Bullying', and 'Mental Health and Behaviour in Schools'.
+In addition, Public Health England has produced a range of resources to support secondary school teachers to promote positive health, wellbeing and resilience among young people including its guidance 'Promoting children and young people's emotional health and wellbeing'.
 Its resources include social media, forming positive relationships, smoking and alcohol.
 See 'Rise Above' for links to all materials and lesson plans.